SamuelYvon/SamuelYvon/README.md

 channel](https://www.youtube.com/channel/UCt1puHbNV1PejKHqNd22zVw).
 One is also linked on the [ACM website](https://dl.acm.org/doi/10.1145/3486606.3486783)

-#### Programming
+#### Programming skillset

-These days, I mostly code in Python and C. I would work with any language, assuming I can get the necessary ramp-up.
+These days I mostly code in Python.
+I'm still using C for personal projects and I am currently learning Rust like everyone else.
+As long as I don't do JavaScript or Typescript, I'm happy.
+I have also done lots of (old) Java and Groovy.